Skip to main content

 • as the repository is a schema object, we don't use the DATAOPS_ prefix

-• Creates a Snowflake secret named DATAOPS_RUNNER_USER_SECRET for the runner to access the image repository.
+• Creates a Snowflake secret named DATAOPS_RUNNER_USER_SECRET.
+These are the credentials the runner user uses to access the image repository.

-The DataOps Runner for Snowpark Container Services uses the default host to connect to Snowflake.
+The DataOps Jobs within Snowpark Container Services use the default host to connect to Snowflake.
 This requires external access integration with a network rule allowing access from your service to any external services (including the DataOps.live platform).

 CREATE NETWORK RULE IF NOT EXISTS ALLOW_ALL_RULE